ImYuya/mcts-self-refine/README.md

 2. Run the script:

    ```
-   rye run python src/mcts-self-refine-ollama-instructor.py
+   rye run python src/mctsr.py
    ```

 3. When prompted, enter your question.

 4. The MCTS algorithm will run and generate the optimal answer.

-5. The results will be displayed in the standard output, and the exploration tree visualization will be saved in the `mcts_tree_visualization.md` file in the `./output` folder.
+5. The results will be displayed in the standard output, and the exploration tree visualization will be saved in the `processed_data.json` file in the `./output` folder.

-6. The output markdown file (`mcts_tree_visualization.md`) will contain:
-   - The initial question
-   - A Mermaid diagram representing the MCTS tree
-   - The best answer found by the algorithm

    Example of the output: